VR Gear & GPUs

 Hardware #

-NVIDIA WIRED VR ISSUES: Nvidia proprietary drivers currently have a critical issue with DRM lease causing substantial presentation latency for wired VR headsets, resulting in a delayed viewport effect that makes VR uncomfortable.
-This affects all known driver versions.
-Wireless VR through WiVRn still works well.
-Users with Nvidia GPUs should consider wireless options or switching to AMD for the best experience.
-For details and to report your experience, see this forum thread.
+NVIDIA WIRED VR ISSUES: Nvidia proprietary drivers currently have a number of critical issues with DRM lease causing substantial presentation latency for wired VR headsets, or making DRM lease impossible, resulting in discomfort or breakage.
+Wireless VR through WiVRn is entirely unaffected only direct display type wired headsets.
+Users with Nvidia GPUs should consider the Nvidia Wired VR Workaround footnotes of the GPU table below or switch to AMD for the best experience.
+For details and to report your experience, see this forum thread and this issue as well.

 GPU support matrix #

-AMD RADV (Open Source) ✅ Excellent ✅ Robust (RDNA+) ✅ Supported Recommended for wired VR.
-RDNA generation and newer supported with compute tunneling for reprojection.
+AMD GCN generation GPU RADV (Open Source) ✅ Excellent ⚠️ Limited ✅ Supported Not recommended for wired VR.
 Pre-RDNA GPUs have functional but less robust reprojection.

-Intel Intel/Xe (Open Source) ❌ No wired HMDs ❌ N/A ✅ Supported Lacks direct mode implementation in driver, unable to drive wired HMDs.
+Intel/ Any Intel/Xe (Open Source) ❌ No wired HMDs ✅ Robust (Limited testing) ✅ Supported Lacks direct mode implementation in driver, unable to drive wired HMDs.
+WiVRn tested working.
+Graphical glitches in some games.

 Notes: